 Seating for all assembly programs will be as directed by the staff.
 The assembly will begin when everyone is seated correctly.
 Please be courteous and attentive to the people or activities that are being presented.
 Discourteous behavior may result in being barred from participation at assemblies.
-Pep rallies will be held from time to time and will be sponsored by the cheerleaders.
-Pep rallies must be approved by the principal at least one week in advance.
+Pep rallies must be approved by the administration.